Make Me (Britney Spears song): Background and release

-Release

 It was initially announced by Las Vegas Sun that the song—reportedly titled "Make Me (Oooh)" at the time—would be released in May 2016, with Spears being scheduled to perform the single at the 2016 Billboard Music Awards, followed by an album release in June.
 However, due to production difficulties, the track was reported to be delayed until the summer, with no release date being provided.
 Robin Leach from the Las Vegas Sun claimed he was told that, "She's gone from pretty straight-forward pop to a really interesting vibe with a lot of really cool stuff."
 Later, on May 25, 2016, it was reported that American rapper G-Eazy was going to be featured on the track, which was the rumoured reason for the delay.
 On July 14, 2016, the single's cover art was released.
 It shows "her toned body while walking through the desert wrapped in a white piece of fabric" and wearing a "pair of thigh-high boots".
 The song was released on July 15, 2016 on the iTunes Store as a digital download.
 It was also released to a limited range of radio stations for early airplay and made available across streaming platforms the following day.
 It was serviced to contemporary hit radio on July 19, 2016.
 On August 29, 2016, RCA sent a studio version of the 2016 VMA Performance for pop radio called "VMA Eazy Remix".